quantiota/Raspberry-Pi-AI-Agent-Host/docker/vscode/README.md

 ### Dockerfile

  The fact that the coder user only exists inside the Docker container presents a unique situation.
-You essentially want to grant permissions from the Docker host to a user inside a container.
+You essentially want to grant permissions from the Docker host to a user inside a container for I2C devices.

  Here are the steps you can follow: